The Story behind The Healing

-In April of 2020, right in the middle of lockdown, I was having a conversation with my daughter about writing, she having done a creative writing university degree.
-I told her about my book, and that I didn’t know how to start it.
+In April of 2020, right in the middle of lockdown, I was having a conversation with my creative writing graduate daughter.
 Her advice was to think of a scene that I could picture really well, and start by writing that one; not to worry about starting the book at the beginning.
 I took her advice, and one afternoon sat and wrote my first complete chapter – it ended up being one of the last chapters of the book!
 I was hooked, and I wrote the rest of the book in a matter of six short weeks, writing every day.
 It felt like Holy Spirit was writing it with me.
 The story just flowed from my fingers onto the keyboard, often surprising even me with the twists and turns it took.
 Before I realised it, I had written my book.
 It was a complete joy, and writing it a healing experience of it’s own.

 Thank you for considering reading my book.

 ‘This is an account of how kindness and grace are more powerful than the sword; where Christian love reaches out to fight against self-destruction.
 Joy bravely draws on her own experience of pain and hopelessness in her journey back to health and strength of body and spirit.
 Gentle, yet forceful, her story shows how love can restore our hope and trust in both God and man.’
 Alick Ford